Being a mum means that you’re always on the go. The work never ends, but it’s even worse if you are also running your own business.

-But that’s not always possible (you won’t believe how many mompreneurs make do with a tiny desk in the living room or have to work every night while everybody else is watching TV) so try to do some of the following things:
+But that’s not always possible (you won’t believe how many people who work from home make do with a tiny desk in the living room or have to work every night while everybody else is watching TV) so try to do some of the following things:

 So you can concentrate on the work, rather than on how much your back aches.
 Also, make sure everything is handy and you have a cuppa so you don’t have to make lots of little trips to get things you need.

 But have you tried listening to music to improve your focus?
 The same way you listening to some music for relaxation, you can also use music to be more productive.

 Do a search for Music for Concentration or Music for Focus on YouTube.
 You will find lots of recordings.
-If you want to work offline, some of these might be helpful:
+If you want to work offline, some of these might be helpful.

 'Eat that frog' is the title of a book by Bryan Tracy, the idea behind it is that if you wake up in the morning and eat a frog, you know that that’s the worst thing you will eat that day.

-And these are usually the things that we keep delaying and delaying.
-They are also the things that can make a huge contribution to getting closer to your goals and will make a big difference to your business.
+And these are usually the things you keep delaying and delaying.
+They are also the things that can contribute hugely to getting closer to your goals and will make an enormous difference to your business.

 So schedule your BIG TASKS at the beginning of the day.
 Do them then and you will have more energy to complete them.
-You also get a real sense of achievement as well and you feel more motivated to get on with the stuff you like.
+You also get a genuine sense of achievement as well and you feel more motivated to get on with the stuff you like.

-In 'Eat that Frog', Brian Tracy explains more than 20 steps you can take to stop procrastinating.
+In 'Eat that Frog', Brian Tracy explains over 20 steps you can take to stop procrastinating.
 From the ABCDE method, the 80/20 rule or the slide and dice method, they all help you to figuratively take the bull by the horns, get your hard tasks done and increase your productivity.

 You can automate things like your social media work quite cheaply.
 Load your posts once a week or once a month, depending on the tool and the social media network.
-And ALWAYS ALWAYS ALWAYS go for one that will requeue your past posts so you don’t have to keep uploading your own stuff over and over again, like Smarterqueue, RecurPost or Elokenz (the last two have a free plan).
+And ALWAYS ALWAYS ALWAYS go for one that will requeue your past posts so you don’t have to keep uploading your own stuff over and over again, like Smarterqueue, MeetEdgar or SocialBee (the last two have a free plan).

 Email marketing automation means you can make money on autopilot.
 You can even set it up with your calendar to arrange meetings for you without you having to do anything.
 (See my post How to choose an email provider to check which tools are good for this.)